 3. Black+ Decker 12-Cup Mill and Brew

-With its 24-hour programmable feature, you can have a freshly brewed and ground coffee waiting for you the minute you get out of bed.
+Black+Decker has a coffee maker with a built-in grinder that is easy to use, kind to your wallet, and brews quality coffee.
+With its 24-hour programmable feature, you can have freshly brewed and ground coffee waiting for you the minute you get out of bed.

 The grinder on this machine is combined with the filter basket, which makes cleaning this device exceptionally easy—you can even put the filter basket in the dishwasher.